nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 Thaelen immediately declines, and asks for "a bit of privacy" to talk it over.
 The four huddle in the corner as the other half-orc approaches them.
-The mountain of a man, calling himself Number 6, wants in and is tired of lounging around an admittedly small bar.
+The mountain of a man, calling himself Number Six, wants in and is tired of lounging around an admittedly small bar.
-Krug and 6 have a conversation in Orcish, and debate beating a stranger for their blood.
+Krug and Six have a conversation in Orcish, and debate beating a stranger for their blood.
 Tlareg, annoyed the group won't speak in common, asks Thaelen why he won't give up a little blood.

 "Listen, that blood hunter bitch can use that shit to track me.
 I ain't about that life."